-3 Tradeoffs in Action: The Soviet Experience at Stalingrad and Kursk
+Trade-offs in Action: The Soviet Experience at Stalingrad and Kursk

-Operation Barbarossa, Hitler's plan for invading the Soviet Union, was launched on 22 June 1941 and quickly inflicted staggering losses on Soviet forces.
-Enormous battlefield losses - some three million Soviet soldiers were captured as Prisoners of War in the first six months alone (?, 175) - and widespread desertion and defection pushed the Red Army to its breaking point.
-Despite local successes in blunting German momentum, as at Moscow, an increasingly desperate Red Army instituted blocking detachments as official policy in 1942.9
+Operation Barbarossa, Hitler's plan for invading the Soviet Union, was launched on June 22, 1941, and quickly inflicted staggering losses on Soviet forces.
+Enormous casualties - some three million Soviet soldiers were captured as prisoners of war in the first six months alone39 - and widespread desertion and defection pushed the Red Army to its breaking point.
+Despite local successes in blunting German momentum, as at Moscow, an increasingly desperate Red Army instituted blocking detachments as official policy in 1942.40